-What you mean: She was having a meltdown, so I took her out of her seat and held her in my lap for a minute to calm her down.
+What you mean (with much sarcasm): She was having a meltdown, so I took her out of her seat and held her in my lap for a minute to calm her down.
 We finished the drive that way.

 SCENARIO 5: The granddaughters’ hair looks styled by a speeding sports car, and you’re all going to an important family event.
 Craftily, you ask your daughter for permission to speak.

 What you say: "Now, darling, you won’t get upset if I say a little something, will you?"

 What you mean: I’m about to say something that will probably annoy you a lot.
 It’s such a small unimportant thing that if you get upset you’re oversensitive and unable to take constructive criticism.

 SCENARIO 6: You’re all leaving for the park.
 Your grandson is shivering, and you run back to get a jacket for him.

 What you say: "We were talking about the colors of the rainbow earlier, and I thought I’d get green jacket to show him."

 What you mean: Are you familiar with the stages of hyperthermia?

 SCENARIO 7: Your daughter calls to cancel your weekly babysitting.
 Again.